MohawkTSDB/mohawk/backend/README.md

 ## Backends
 Mohawk can use different backends for different use cases.
 Different backends may vary in speed, persistancy and scalability.
 Mohawk use a RESTful API identical to Hawkular, inheriting Hawkular's echosystem of clients and plugins.

+## Backend Development

+A backend should implement the [backend interface](/backend/backend.go).
+For more information and an example plugin, look for the [backend example](/backend/example).

 ## Backend Features

 |                  |               | Example | Memory        | Sqilte           |